-The following table presents the relative contribution to the Company's total operating revenue of each customer that comprised at least 10% of its operating revenues for the periods presented:
+The following table presents the relative contribution to the Company's total operating revenue of each customer that comprised at least 10% of its operating revenues:

-Successor Predecessor
+Succe essor Predecessor

-Period from Acquisition (March 26, 2012) to December 31, Period from January 1, 2012 to March 25, Years Ended I December 31,
+Year Ended December 31, 2013 Period from Acquisition (March 26, 2012) to December 31, 2012 Period from January 1, 2012 to March 25, 2012 Year Ended December 31, 2011

-2012 2012 2011 2010

-BG LNG Services 31% 30% 30% 29%
+BG Energy Holdings LTD 30% 31% 30% 30%

-ProLiance 12 13 13 13
+ETC ProLiance (Related Party) 13 12 13 13

-Other top 10 customers 20 24 21 23
+Other top 10 customers 24 20 24 21

-Remaining customers 37 33 36 35
+Remaining customers 33 37 33 36

 Total percentage 100% 100% 100% 100%

 Retirement Benefits.
 Employers are required to recognize in their balance sheets the overfunded or underfunded status of defined benefit other postretirement plans, measured as the difference between the fair value of the plan assets and the benefit obligation.
 Each overfunded plan is recognized as an asset and each underfunded plan is recognized as a liability.
-Employers must recognize the change in the funded status of the plan in the year in which the change occurs through Accumulated other comprehensive income in Partners' capital.
-See Note 9 for additional related information.
+Employers must recognize the change in the funded status of the plan in other comprehensive income in partners' capital in the year in which the change occurs.
+See Note 8 for additional related information.

 Derivatives and Hedging Activities.
 All derivatives are recognized on the consolidated balance sheet at their fair value.
 On the date the derivative contract is entered into, the Company designates the derivative as (i) a hedge of the fair value of a recognized asset or liability or of an unrecognized firm commitment (a fair value hedge); (ii) a hedge of a forecasted transaction or the variability of cash flows to be received or paid in conjunction with a recognized asset or liability (a cash flow hedge); or (iii) an instrument that is held for trading or non-hedging purposes (a trading or economic hedging instrument).
 For derivatives treated as a fair value hedge, the effective portion of changes in fair value is recorded as an adjustment to the hedged item.
 The ineffective portion of a fair value hedge is recognized in earnings.
 Upon termination of a fair value hedge of a debt instrument, the resulting gain or loss is amortized to earnings through the maturity date of the debt instrument.
-For derivatives treated as a cash flow hedge, the effective portion of changes in fair value is recorded in Accumulated other comprehensive income until the related hedged items impact earnings.
+For derivatives treated as a cash flow hedge, the effective portion of changes in fair value is recorded in accumulated other comprehensive income until the related hedged items impact earnings.
 Any ineffective portion of a cash flow hedge is reported in current-period earnings.
 For derivatives treated as trading or economic hedging instruments, changes in fair value are reported in current-period earnings.
 Fair value is determined based upon quoted market prices and pricing models using assumptions that market participants would use.
-See Note 11 for information related to derivative instruments and hedging activities.
+See Note 10 for information related to derivative instruments and hedging activities.

 Stock-Based Compensation.
 The Company measures all employee stock-based compensation using a fair value method and records the related expense in the consolidated statement of operations.
-For more information, see Note 14.
+For more information, see Note 13.